 Medieval Rakvere and Tallinn: Explore Old Town where you’ll see some of Tallinn’s best sites and make your way up to viewing platforms for stunning photo ops.
-Next you’ll travel to the ruins of Rakvere Castle, where you’ll learn more about Estonia during Medieval times, and and also get lunch and a vodka tasting in the castle’s courtyard.
+Next, you’ll travel to the ruins of Rakvere Castle, where you’ll learn more about Estonia during Medieval times, and also get lunch and a vodka tasting in the castle’s courtyard.

 Stockholm has a gorgeous vantage point against the Baltic Sea, with its land spreading out over 14 islands.
 While in Stockholm, you can explore these different islands that make up the city and see both trendy shops and historic palaces and buildings.
 Here are two shore excursions that give you different views of Stockholm.